ares-unimelb/About-Us/README.md

 </br>

 #### Weekly Workshops
-[The weekly workshops](https://github.com/ares-unimelb/ARES-Workshops-2021), delivered both online and in person, is designed to prepare a student with hands-on necessary skills for the rocketry and rover projects, as well as the opportunity to learn about the aerospace industry.
+[The weekly workshops](https://github.com/ares-unimelb/ARES-Workshops-2021), delivered both online and in person, is designed to prepare a student with hands-on necessary skills for the rocketry and rover projects, as well as to provide the opportunity to learn about the aerospace industry.